RIDE THE HIGH COUNTRY

 On the other hand there are some moments in which Peckinpah shows his propensity to push the boundaries.
 There’s an horrific scene in which à young bride nearly gets gangbanged by the groom’s brothers.
 And in the climactic shootout Peckinpah doesn’t softsoap the brutal violence.

-As is often the case with Peckinpah there is a strong elegiac theme, how could there not be with two old timers together for one last time.
-This was Scott’s last film and one of McCrea’s last.
+As is often the case with Peckinpah there is a strong elegiac theme.
+How could there not be with two old timers together for one last time, this being Scott’s last film and one of McCrea’s last.

-The father is severely religious so it’s no great surprise that runs away with et al so as to marry a young man she has taken a fancy to who lives at the gold mine, much to the chagrin of who has taken a shine to.
+The father is intensely religious and controlling so it’s no great surprise that Elsa runs away and joins Steve and the others.
+She wants to go with them up to the mine to marry a young man there she has taken a fancy to, much to the chagrin of Heck who has taken a shine to her.

-Once at the mine there are plenty of warning signs that shouldn’t marry. not least his unsavoury brothers.
-Nevertheless the wedding goes ahead by an alcoholic judge and the Madame of the local brothel. provides her girls as bridesmaids.
+Once at the mine there are plenty of warning signs that Elsa shouldn’t marry her intended, not least his unsavoury brothers.
+Nevertheless the wedding goes ahead, presided over by an alcoholic judge, with the madame of the local brothel providing her girls as bridesmaids.

-Inevitably has to be rescued pursued by the angry brothers.
+Inevitably Elsa has to be rescued, pursued by the angry brothers.

-Still bubbling under is Gil’s desire to get his hands on the gold, although who has matured quite rapidly is less keen to help than before, not least because he and are fully in love.
+Still bubbling under is Gil’s desire to get his hands on the gold, although Heck, who has matured fast, is less keen to help than before, not least because he and Elsa are falling in love.

 Comments